Penneo/sdk-net/docs/signer.md

 # Signers
 A signer object represents the person that signs.
-Apart from the obvious name, a signer can also be assigned and organisation name (that he/she signs on behalf of) and a social security number to verify his/her identity.
+Apart from the obvious name, a signer can also be assigned and organisation name (that he/she signs on behalf of) and a social security number or VAT identification number to verify his/her identity.

 ## Creating a signer
 A signer is always linked to a case file and can't exist on its own.
 On construction of a signer object, a case file object must be passed to the signer constructor.